 Making out a case of disparate impact requires a plaintiff to show that a policy has a statistically disproportionate effect on a particular protected class of people.
 The employer can then respond by showing that the identified practice or policy is job-related and has a reasonable business justification.

-If you feel you’ve been discriminated against at your workplace, call the New York City, New Jersey, Philadelphia and Miami employment discrimination attorneys at the Derek Smith Law Group for a free consultation.
+If you feel you’ve been discriminated against at your workplace, call us at 800-807-2209 for a free consultation.